ENCODE-DCC/caper/README.md

 ## Running pipelines on HPCs

-In order to run a pipeline inside Singularity image or Conda environment use `--singularity` or `--conda` since most HPCs do not allow docker.
-For example, submit `caper run ... --singularity` as a leader job (with long walltime and enough resources like 1-2 cpus and 4GB of RAM).
+Use `--singularity` or `--conda` in CLI to run a pipeline inside Singularity image or Conda environment.
+Most HPCs do not allow docker.
+For example, submit `caper run ... --singularity` as a leader job (with long walltime and not-very-big resources like 2 cpus and 5GB of RAM).
 Then Caper's leader job itself will submit its child jobs to the job engine so that both leader and child jobs can be found with `squeue` or `qstat`.

 Here are some example command lines to submit Caper as a leader job.
 Make sure that you correctly configured Caper with `caper init` and filled all parameters in the conf file `~/.caper/default.conf`.

+There are extra parameters `--db file --file-db [METADATA_DB_PATH_FOR_CALL_CACHING]` to use call-caching (restarting workflows by re-using previous outputs).
+If you want to restart a failed workflow then use the same metadata DB path then pipeline will start from where it left off.
+It will actually start over but will reuse (soft-link) previous outputs.

 ```bash
 # make a separate directory for each workflow.
 $ cd [OUTPUT_DIR]